The Legend of Zelda: Majora's Mask

 Add Test01 of the debug rom of Majora's Mask.
 Source Dark Linkaël

-The Japanese version contains a test map that was removed from the American version.
-You can get to the test map with the Map Select.
-It is necessary to set "OPT=" on -1 on any line of the Map Select.
+There is a test map named "Test01" exclusive to the two N64 Japanese versions of the game.
+You can access this map by setting the OPT= parameter on -1 on any line of the Map Select.
 The other method is to use GameShark code 801EF462 00FF.
 The map is exactly the same as the test map from Ocarina of Time, however it actually contains some objects:

 - On the other side of the tower, there's the Stone Tower blocks, complete with switches.
 The blocks and switches work fine, but the Elegy of Emptiness doesn't, so it's really pointless.